 15. Share Wi-Fi without sharing Password

 Much like iOS, the latest Android Q will let you share your WiFi without sharing the password.
 But until then, you can use NFC tags for your guests.

-We love tasker here at Techwiser.
-In case, you don’t know what Tasker is, well, it’s an Android app that lets you automate Android’s task based on location, profile, and apps.
-It’s so powerful that it let you create your own application with Tasker with doing any coding.
-And later you can trigger these tasks with NFC tags using trigger application.
+We love the Tasker here at Techwiser.
+In case, you don’t know what Tasker is, well, it’s an Android app that lets you automate Android’s task-based on location, profile, and apps.
+It’s so powerful that it let you create your own application with Tasker without doing any coding.
+And later you can trigger these tasks with NFC tags using the trigger application.

 For example, you can create a tasker task, to pushes your current tab in chrome to your computer.
 And set the trigger with the NFC tags.
 So, here’s how it gonna look like, simply walk to your computer, tap the tag, and resume whatever you were looking at on your phone to the bigger screen.
 Pretty cool?